 If you think you might have a problem with fentanyl, you might be correct.
-Fentanyl is in fact a very powerful opioid that can lead to addiction quickly.
+Fentanyl is, in fact, a potent opioid that can lead to addiction quickly.
 If you abuse fentanyl, you might already be addicted to it due to its incredibly high potency.

-If you take fentanyl for a legitimate medical reason, according to the directions of your doctor, you might become dependent on it and addicted, as long as you continue to closely follow the directions of the prescription.
+If you take fentanyl for a legitimate medical reason, according to the directions of your doctor, you might become dependent on it and addicted, as long as you continue to follow the instructions of the prescription strictly.

-Fentanyl is a pain medication used for very severe cases.
-It is for people who have become tolerant to other opioid medications, and it is used for breakthrough pain — episodes of pain that occur even if severe pain is taken care of in a consistent manner.
+Fentanyl is a pain medication is used for very severe pain, in which people who have become tolerant to other opioid medications.
+It is used for breakthrough pain — episodes of pain that occur even if severe pain is taken care of in a consistent manner.